 The same Lord who gave the Israelites water from the rock also promises us, without exception, “I am with you always, even to the end of the age” (Matt.
 28:20; see also 1 Cor.
 10:4).

 Question: What circumstances most make you most want to complain?
-You can leave a comment by clicking here.
+To leave a comment, just click here.

 This post is adapted from Wayne’s book, Going Places with God: A Devotional Journey Through the Lands of the Bible.